When publishing using data from the TriNetX network or TriNetX as a method, the following guidelines must be adhered to:

 Network to be used

-In reasonable exceptional cases (e.g. if the topic of the project is related to clinical trials or to validation of the network for use in clinical trials), TriNetX Live can be used.
+The TriNetX data networks for scientific use and publications include Dataworks, Diamond, TriNetX Research, COVID-19 Rapid Response, and COVID-19 Research Network.
+In reasonable exceptional cases (e.g., if the topic of the project is related to clinical trials or validation of the network for use in clinical trials), other regional networks can be used.

 Use of the appropriate network